Governance and management

 The objective of risk management is to comprehensively identify risks associated with operations and ensure that the risks are appropriately managed in making business decisions.
 The overall responsibility for the implementation of risk management lies with the CEO.
 The other members of the Executive Board are responsible for risk management in their respective areas of operation.

-The Executive Board discusses the risk management principles and guidelines and reviews the company’s risk management plan at least once a year.
+The Executive Board discusses the risk management principles and guidelines and reviews the company’s valid risk management plan at least once a year.
 The Executive Board regularly evaluates and monitors the company’s risks and the implementation of risk management measures.

 The internal audit is part of the company’s internal control system.
 The purpose of the internal audit is to serve as the company’s independent evaluation and assurance function to systematically evaluate and verify the effectiveness of risk management, control and management.